Facilities Management Performance Metrics

 Maintaining the condition of your facility’s assets is crucial for long-term sustainability.
 Here’s a key KPI related to asset condition:

-Tracking the total time spent on reactive maintenance helps you assess the effectiveness of your preventive maintenance programme.
-By minimising reactive maintenance and increasing the focus on proactive measures, you can reduce costly repairs, extend asset lifespan and improve overall operational efficiency.
+Tracking the total time spent on reactive maintenance helps you assess the effectiveness of your preventive maintenance program.
+By minimising reactive maintenance and increasing the focus on proactive measures, you can reduce costly repairs, extend asset lifespan, and improve overall operational efficiency.

 By diligently tracking these essential facility management KPIs, you can gain valuable insights into your facility’s performance and make informed decisions to optimise operations.
-Implementing robust facility management software can streamline your KPI reporting, empower data-driven decision-making and help you achieve efficient facilities management.
+Implementing robust facility management software, such as MRI Software, can streamline your KPI reporting, empower data-driven decision-making, and help you achieve efficient facilities management.